Best WordPress hosting of 2021: top 8 options to choose from

 - The main selling point is a WordPress website builder BoldGrid.
 It’s a premium builder that comes with its own themes and a drag-and-drop editor to make website development into a visual and beginner-friendly process.

-To put it briefly, DreamHost has all the resources for easy and smooth website development.
-It’s a great option for hosting your first website.
+To put it briefly, DreamHost has all the resources for easy, smooth, and secure WordPress website development.
+It’s a great and reliable hosting option your first website.

 DreamHost has affordable plans starting at $2.59/mo.
 The best part is, it’s affordable with both long-term subscriptions and yearly or even monthly plans.

 Dreamhost only offers 2 WordPress shared hosting plans: Starter ($2.59/month) and Unlimited ($3.95/month).
-Both of them include a free domain, SSL, domain privacy, and automatic backups.
+Both of them are very affordable and include a free domain, SSL, domain privacy, and automatic backups.
+More so, the prices are very reasonable for monthly WordPress hosting too.

 - Starter ($2.59/mo) has a 1-hosted-website limit and 50GB of SSD storage.
 With this entry-level plan, email accounts must be purchased – $1.67/mo exta cost per email account.